anyscale/madewithml.github.io/docs/courses/mlops/experiment-tracking.md

 ```

 !!! note
-    When we're collaborating with other team members, this model registry will live on the cloud with some added authentication.
-Members from our team can connect to it (like above) to save and load trained models.
-If you don't want to set up and maintain a model registry, this is where platforms like [Comet ML](https://www.comet.ml/site/){:target="_blank"}, [Weights and Biases](https://www.wandb.com/){:target="_blank"} and others offload a lot of technical components.
+    When we're collaborating with other team members, this model registry will live on the cloud.
+Members from our team can connect to it (with authentication) to save and load trained models.
+If you don't want to set up and maintain a model registry, this is where platforms like [Comet ML](https://www.comet.ml/site/){:target="_blank"}, [Weights and Biases](https://www.wandb.com/){:target="_blank"} and others offload a lot of technical setup.

 ## Training